Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Air Compressor Pressure Switch Troubleshooting & Buying Guide

-Pressure Relief Valve Failure Causing Air Compressor to Not Shut Off
+Pressure Relief Valve Failure Causing Air Compressor Not Shutting Off

 Every air compressor has a PRV (Pressure Relief Valve) that will open to vent the pressure.
 During normal operation, the PRV is designed to balance the pressure inside the tank by releasing some of the pressure into the atmosphere.